jschaf/mccc/battle/hammelburg.md

 chase to one of the guards, tightly clenching a knife.
 The Red Army soldiers found a nearby liquor warehouse to celebrate their good fortune.
-Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945, page 2] Get Lotz at Burgsinn relese at Grafendorf. [@KennethA.Koyen1946, page 193]
+Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945NotesTask page 2] Get Lotz at Burgsinn relese at Grafendorf. [@Kenne1946FourthArmored, 193][@Kenne1946FourthArmored, page 193]

 Koehl, a cool dude, recieved orders to move 20 miles and stop the convoy.
-Koehl had 8 *jagermiester*, tank destroyers with the fierce 88mm flak gun on a Tiger tank chassis.
+Koehl had 8 *Jagdpanthers*, tank destroyers with the fierce 88mm flak gun on a Tiger tank chassis.
 Baum's speed prevented any loss the first engagment.
 Baum maneuvered his assault guns led by Graham to destory the Koehl's *jagermeister's*.
 Once, Baum's convoy came into view they were crawling along, limited by \TODO{what limitation for Koehl ambush} Baum lost 1 Sherman, one light tank and 5 half-tracks.
-Critically, the half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines. [@Baum1945, page 2]
+Critically, the half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines. [@Baum1945NotesTask page 2]

 Baum took two hours disperse Koehl and the supporting infantry and reached the entrance of Oflag XII-B.  After a spurious defense, the Camp Commandant, GEN Fuck face, surrendered to his American POWs.
 The liberated Americans sent a small contingent to meet TF Baum.
 Among the group was LTC John Waters.
 A German guard, unconvinced of the camp surrender, promptly shot LTC Waters, missing his spine by inches.
 Task Force Baum continued into the camp, breaking down the gates at 1630.
-1500 Americans quickly surrounded the convoy, vastly exceeding the 300 Baum was told to expect.[@Baum1945, page 1]
+1492 Americans quickly surrounded the convoy, vastly exceeding the 300 Baum was told to expect.[@Baum1945NotesTask page 1], [@MelteRoadsLiberation, 390]

 Baum broke the news that they didn't have room for all Americans.
 Dejected, all but 60 POWs would remain at the camp until their liberation 10 days later.
 At 1830, Baum sent 1LT Nutto to find a route to Highway 27.

-Ran out of fuel [@Baum1945, page 3]
+Ran out of fuel [@Baum1945NotesTask page 3]

 \begin{landscape}
 \begin{figure}[htbp]